 Ryan Shazier: Pittsburgh Steelers Fans Pray He’s Not Left Paralyzed After ‘Terrible’ Back Injury

-NFL fans everywhere are praying for Steeler’s linebacker Ryan Shazier after he went down with a terrifying back injury during their ‘MNF’ game on Dec.
-4. We’ve got their messages hoping he’s not paralyzed.
+NFL fans everywhere are praying for Steeler’s linebacker Ryan Shazier his a terrifying back injury during their ‘MNF’ game.
+Everyone’s hoping he’s not paralyzed.

 This is so terrible!
 The Pittsburgh Steeler’s star linebacker Ryan Shazier suffered what looked to be a VERY serious back injury during their Monday Night Football game against Cincinnati on Dec.
 4. After the 25-year-old went in for a tackle on Bengals wide receiver Josh Malone, he rolled over in pain and pointed to the middle of his back and his legs were completely limp.
 While team doctors frantically worked on him on the field there was still no movement below his waist, even when he was carted off the field.
 That Steelers Nation as well as football fans in general praying that he’s not paralyzed.